 Each variation of the exercise has a designated purpose and none is better than the other.

 Check out another variation, the Single-Legged Overhead Squat on a box

 Concluding, the Overhead Squat is a squat variation, where you hold an implement over your head and squat.
 The implement can be a barbell, kettlebell, dumbbell, or whatever you use, and the squat movement can be done bi-laterally, hence on both legs, or uni-laterally on one leg.

 Let’s jump into the benefits of Overhead Squats…

 Overhead Squat Benefits: What is the Overhead Squat Good for?

-The Overhead Squat offers a variety of benefits that the Back Squat or Front Squat do not offer.
+There is a variety of Overhead Squat benefits that the Back Squat or Front Squat does not offer.
 Amongst those benefits are

 - Squatting form or squatting technique

 Looks like too good to be true, right?
 Let’s go through it one by one.